civican/legisinfo/42-1/bills/C-58/bill_text.md

   **(1)** Paragraph 30(1)(b) of the Act is replaced by the following:

-    from persons who have made a request for access to a record that the head of a government institution has declined to act on;
+    [*Deleted*]

-    from persons who have been required to pay an amount under **subsection** 11**(2)** that they consider unreasonable;
+    from persons who have been required to pay an amount under subsection 11(2) that they consider unreasonable;

   **(2)** Paragraph 30(1)(e) of the Act is repealed.